top of page

 Co-Chair

-In her role, TC designs and implements impactful awareness campaigns to reduce stigma and promote early diagnosis and intervention.
-She also builds strategic partnerships with community organizations, schools, and healthcare systems to expand the reach of educational programs.
-TC’s expertise and dedication ensure that the Society’s initiatives foster understanding, equity, and meaningful support for individuals and families impacted by ADHD.
+In her role with The Society, TC oversees educational initiatives addressing ADHD and co-occurring conditions for diverse audiences including families, educators, and healthcare providers.
+She designs and implements awareness campaigns to reduce stigma and promote early diagnosis, and builds strategic partnerships with community organizations, faith based organizations, schools, and healthcare systems to expand the reach of The Society's programs.

 Brandi photo.webp